 F.M.
 Alexander and his work

-Having developed chronic voice troubles and enjoying only temporary relief by following his doctor’s advice, Alexander turned inward and asked the question:
+Having developed chronic voice troubles and enjoying only temporary relief by following his doctor’s advice, Frederick Mathias Alexander (1869–1955), an Australian actor, turned inward and asked the question:

 Could it be something I am doing in using my voice that causes this condition?